Revolut Alternatives: 8 Better Platforms for Growing Companies in 2026

 Pricing

-Brex operates on three pricing tiers.
-The Essentials Plan costs $0 per user monthly, Premium costs $12 per user monthly (when billed annually), and Enterprise uses custom pricing.
-For a 50-employee company on Premium, total costs reach $750 monthly or $9,000 annually.
+Essentials Plan costs $0 per user monthly, Premium costs $12 per user monthly when billed annually, Enterprise uses custom pricing.

 3. Mercury: No-fee banking for US operations

 Mercury provides business banking at no monthly cost for the standard tier with no minimum balance requirements.
-Advanced features start at $35 per month for companies needing capabilities like enhanced NetSuite integrations.
+Advanced features start at $35 per month for enhanced NetSuite integrations and Treasury account management.

 Why businesses choose Mercury over Revolut Business